ttscoff/random-words/src/_README.md

 First, the source language (defaults to latin), then the length of paragraphs and tables: e.g. `english/medium`.
-You can add any digits to determine how many paragraps are generated (default 5), e.g. `corporate/medium/10`.
+You can add any digits to determine how many paragraphs are generated (default 5), e.g. `corporate/medium/10`.

 Then you can add individual elements, or use `/all` to